Updated July 2026

-In Cienfuegos, we only met a few other travellers and not one with kids!
+In Cienfuegos, we only met a few other travellers and not one with children!
 But it’s a shame.
 This World Heritage city with extraordinary neoclassical buildings, a Malecón rivaling Havana and an unusual cemetery, is charming and relaxing.
 It’s not for nothing it’s called Pearl of the South.

 The theatre is close to all the other neoclassical gems like Museo Provincial as seen in the first image and the Cathedral by the lovely José Marti Parque.
 You’ll also find an Arc de Triomphe celebrating the independence – from the Spanish…!